Comet Pro (GL-RM10) Quick Setup¶

 -

-There are two methods to access Comet Pro in the local network: via domain name or IP address.
+There are two ways to access Comet Pro on the local network: via domain name or IP address.

 Domain¶